dogweather/forkful/content/en/dart/strings/finding-the-length-of-a-string.md

   \ of code units (essentially, the number of characters if thinking about it\u2026"
 lastmod: '2024-03-13T22:44:59.812490-06:00'
 model: gpt-4-0125-preview
-summary: "Finding the length of a String in Dart is about determining the number of\
-  \ code units (essentially, the number of characters if thinking about it\u2026"
+summary: Finding the length of a String in Dart is about determining the number of code units (essentially, the number of characters if thinking about it simplistically) in a given String.
 title: Finding the length of a string
 weight: 7
 ---